jenh/kuznetsov-babi-yar-epub/02_soviet-power-is-over.md

 Before we built this great bomb shelter, Grandpa and I hid from bombs under the bed.

-The bed was old, of good quality and solid, with sheet iron head and footboards covered in oil painting: mills, lakes with swans, and castles.
+The bed was old, good quality and solid, with sheet iron head and footboards covered in oil paintings: mills, lakes with swans, and castles.
 We figured if a bomb hit, it would pierce the roof, then the ceiling, bounce off the spring mattress and featherbed, explode, and the featherbed and two more cotton blankets would of course block any fragments.

 To keep us from laying on the bare floor, my grandmother put a blanket and pillows under the bed, so it was very cozy.

-And when the shooting started and the windows itched with the howling of bombers, Grandfather threw himself under the bed first.
+And when the shooting started and the windows twitched with the howling of bombers, Grandfather threw himself under the bed first.
 He would roll away and press against the wall.
 I'd then roll in, head over heels, and cuddle up against him.
 And Grandmother, always futzing with the stove, would grab the Titus the cat and lay at the edge, shielding us with her body &mdash; and thus we'd be safe.

 Grandpa whispered prayers and swore at me:

-"Oh, *gomon*, why are you wriggling around like you've got a worm inside you?
+"Oh, *gomon*, why are you wriggling around like you've got a worm inside you?"

 After we finished building our powerful trench, we ran into it in the same order, only Grandmother always came running with the pillows and blanket (she wouldn't leave them in the trench so they wouldn't get damp).